 - Magnetic Tiles That Last For Years

 - Pin it for later!

-Here are a ten open-ended building sets that are innovative and will spur creativity and develop problem-solving skills in kids aged from 2YO to 12YO.
-They all come in forms that your young builder can take with him or her wherever you travel.
+Here are 12 open-ended building sets that are innovative and will spur imaginative play and develop problem-solving skills in kids aged from 2YO to 12YO.
+They all come in forms that your young builder can take with him or her wherever your family travels.

-They are flat tiles or compact shapes and they have magnets or suction or parts that clip together.
+They are flat tiles or compact shapes and they have either magnets, suction or parts that clip together.
 They fit easily in your child’s backpack and can be used on an airplane tray table, grandma’s coffee table, a restaurant.
 They can even play with a few in the car.

 1. OMGOD Sticky Puff Balls

 I saw these Sticky puff balls at a toy fair and kids from 4YO-8YO were gathered around a box of them, completely engaged.
 Parents couldn’t drag them away.